-When your child starts school, they will need to be able to use the toilet independently, wipe, and wash their own hands.
+When your child starts school, it is helpful if they are able to use the toilet independently, wipe, and wash their own hands (unless of course there is a special educational or development need).
 You can also help by ensuring that your child can fasten and unfasten the clothes that they are wearing.